GrantExec, a Euna Solutions® company

 Additional Requirements

-Eligible applicants include accredited schools of dentistry, public or nonprofit hospitals, and public or private nonprofit entities deemed capable by the Secretary of Health and Human Services.
-Applicants must be accredited by the Commission on Dental Accreditation prior to September 1 2026.
+Eligible applicants include accredited dental schools, dental hygiene programs, residency programs, nonprofit hospitals, and other nonprofit entities capable of carrying out the program.
+Applicants must be domestically based and accredited by the Commission on Dental Accreditation before September 1 2026.
+Individuals are not eligible.
+Faith-based and tribal organizations are eligible if otherwise qualified.

 Geographic Eligibility